 Queenie’s life is spiraling.
 Her boyfriend wants to go on a break.
 She can’t seem to get her feet under her at work.
 And she starts making dating choices she isn’t even sure she wants.
 Told in a genuine, emotionally connected way, Queenie is the story of a woman in her mid-20s trying to get her life together when she isn’t quite sure who she wants to be.
 Candice Carty-Williams gives readers a character to root for; even if you don’t agree with the choices Queenie makes throughout her story, her struggle to do what’s best for herself and find her place in her own life is relatable and showcases the struggles many young people in their 20s go through when they realize their life isn’t quite where they want it to be.
 The author gives readers a great fictional tale with an authentic character who feels like she could be your best friend.

 We hope you find your next favorite book among these reads and that you continue learning how to be the best ally you can be in the fight for equality.
 Incorporate authors of all backgrounds and stories of all kinds into your reading list.
-There’s a lot of great books out there just waiting for your mind to devour them!
+There are a lot of great books out there just waiting for your mind to devour them!

 Check out our Student Life section for stress management tips, life advice, and more fun content like this when you need a break from the college search.
 We’ve got it all!